 Commuter Student lives with a parent or legal guardian within 20 miles of the Catholic University campus and the primary address for the parent or legal guardian has changed since initial enrollment.
 Owning a secondary residence within 20 miles of campus does not satisfy this requirement.

 Students will need to upload the appropriate documentation when completing the exemption request form.
-Once the request form and supporting documentation have been received, Housing Services will review the request and either approve, deny, or ask for additional information.
-This decision will be communicated to the student via their University email account.
+Once the request form and supporting documentation have been received, Housing Services will review the request after February 20th, 2026 and either approve, deny, or ask for additional information.
+This decision will be communicated to the student via their University email account by February 27th, 2026.

 If approved for an exemption, any housing applications on file for an upcoming term will be cancelled.
 If the student already has a confirmed room assignment, they will be subject a housing cancellation fee as detailed in the Cancellation of Housing Policy.
 Please refer to the Student Housing Policy for more information regarding the Student Housing Requirement.